Using SMART goals for technical debt reduction

 Incurring technical debt is sometimes the responsible thing to do

 At times, incurring technical debt is prudent.
-In these situations, accepting the debt you’ve incurred—even for the long term—might be appropriate.
-Strict goals about total technical debt can lead to reluctance to incur debt that has a legitimate business purpose.
-To prevent this, goals for total technical debt must be nuanced enough to deal with these situations.
+In some situations, accepting the debt you’ve incurred—even for the long term—might be called for.
+Because strict goals about total technical debt can lead to reluctance to incur debt that has a legitimate business purpose, whatever goals are set for total technical debt must be nuanced enough to deal with these situations.
 Goals for total technical debt that adhere strictly to the SMART goal pattern sometimes lack the necessary level of nuance.

 How to set SMART goals for technical debt

-SMART goals can work for technical debt management, but we must relate them to behavioral choices.
-Here are some examples of SMART goals that can be effective elements of a technical debt management program.
+SMART goals can work for technical debt management, but we must express them in ways that are more closely related to behavioral choices.
+Here are some examples of SMART goals that can be effective elements of the technical debt management program.
 Some of these examples are admittedly incomplete.
-For example, I offer no proof of assignability, attainability, or realism.
-Such attributes can vary from organization to organization.
-And we must allocate the goal in question across multiple organizational elements in ways peculiar to the organization.
+For example, I offer no proof of assignability, attainability, or realism, because they can vary from organization to organization, or because the goal in question must be distributed across multiple organizational elements in ways peculiar to the organization.

 At least 30% of incremental technical debt will be secured technical debt at the end of Year 1; 60% by the end of Year 2